ag999git/python-book-2026/chapter-1-Python-Basics-I/python-basics-I.md

 ### 1. Python Keywords — Meaning, Code Example, Real-Life Analogy
+The following table has 4 columns.
+* The first column gives the Python keyword.
+* The second column gives Meaning/ Simple explanation for that keyword.
+* The third column gives an Example sentence (Code) for that keyword.
+* The fourth column gives a Real-life Example/ Analogy for that keyword.

 | Keyword   | Meaning / Simple Explanation | Example Sentence (Code) | Real-Life Example / Analogy |